ACl365/MIMIC-demo/notebooks/README_time_aware_lstm.md

 1. Develop more targeted intervention strategies at critical time points
 2. Better understand the temporal progression of risk factors
-3. Create more personalized discharge planning based on individual temporal patterns
+3. Create more personalised discharge planning based on individual temporal patterns

 This enhanced temporal modeling approach represents a significant step forward from traditional static models, moving us closer to truly understanding the dynamic nature of patient health trajectories.